-The programme, developed by our Operational Research and Data Science Team, PenCHORD, has led to multi-million pound investments in mental health and urgent care services, improved outcomes for patients and service users across policing, social and health care and developed inter-ARC collaborations to share knowledge and increase service capacity using Data Science, Artificial Intelligence and Operational Research.
+The programme, developed by our Operational Research and Data Science Team, PenCHORD, has led to multi-million pound investments in mental health and urgent care services and improved outcomes for patients and service users across policing, social and health care.
+It has also seen the development of inter-ARC collaborations to share knowledge and increase service capacity using Data Science, Artificial Intelligence and Operational Research.

 The HSMA programme, which made the move online and extended nationally during the pandemic, offers staff working in policing and health and social care organisations the opportunity to work on a modelling, simulation or data science project to address an important issue for their organisation.